guanchangge/BERT-DPPIV/README.md

 ```
 ./pretrain_data_creating.sh
 ```
-If you don't want to cost time to preprocess the pre-train data, you can download the our preprocessed data from link below:
+If you don't want to cost time to preprocess the pre-train data, you can download our preprocessed data from link below:

 After preprocessing the data, then you can use the script pre_train.sh to pre-train the BERT model.
 ```